exadel-inc/CompreFace/docs/Face-services-and-plugins.md

 **Output**

 Below the picture, you can see the Request processed, and the Response to the request.
-The Response is the output which ComperFace provides via [API](Rest-API-description.md#face-verification-service).
+The Response is the output which CompreFace provides via [API](Rest-API-description.md#face-verification-service).

 Example: